sayali1004/wxWidgets/README.md

 available.

-Finally, keep in mind that wxWidgets is an open source project collaboratively developed by its users and your contributions to it are always welcome.
+Finally, keep in mind that wxWidgets is an open source project collaboratively developed by its users and your contributions are always welcome.
 Please check [our guidelines](.github/CONTRIBUTING.md) if you'd like to do it.